930 words

 Containers - Security First with Chainguard Images#

-One thing that definitely matters is security.
-That’s why my pick for 2025 is Chainguard Images.
-These lightweight, secure container images are designed to eliminate common security risks while keeping the image size as small as possible.
-If you want to build safer, more efficient containers, switching to Chainguard is an easy win.
+The part that still matters is security.
+That is why my 2025 pick is Chainguard Images.
+The images are small and hardened, built to strip out the usual security risks while keeping size to a minimum.
+Want safer, leaner containers?
+Switching to Chainguard is an easy win.

 Developer Portals - A Better Alternative to Backstage#